Veil of Veronica: St. Peter's Basilica

-There is an image kept in St. Peter's Basilica purported to be Veronica's veil.
-This image is stored in the chapel that lies behind the balcony in the southwest pier supporting the dome.
+There is a relic kept in St. Peter's Basilica that is said to be the Veil of Veronica.
+It is stored in the chapel that lies behind the balcony in the southwest pier supporting the dome.

 In the 19th century, Xavier Barbier de Montault privately viewed the veil.
 His account is presented by Adolphe Napoléon Didron in Volume 23 of Annales Archéologiques.
 He confers, "Unfortunately, by one of these too frequent customs in Italy, a metal blade covers the interior and leaves only the figure, from which it draws the contours.
 To these contours, frankly accused, we suspect long hair that falls on the shoulders, and a short beard that turns into two little-supplied wicks.
 The rest of the features are so vaguely drawn, or rather so completely erased, that I needed the best will in the world to see the trace of the eyes or the nose."

 In 1907, Jesuit art historian Joseph Wilpert was allowed to remove two plates of crystal to inspect the image.
 He describes only a square fabric of penny hue, yellowed with age, with two large, faint rust-brown stains.
 He then says the object corresponds to the oldest documents, and cites two of them.

 Nevertheless, the face is still displayed each year on the occasion of the 5th Sunday of Lent, Passion Sunday, in a tradition that dates back to the seventeenth century.
 Just before vespers, there is a procession within the basilica, accompanied to the Litany of the Saints.
 A bell rings and three canons carry the heavy frame out on the balcony above the statue of St. Veronica holding the veil.
 From this limited view no image is discernible and it is only possible to see the shape of the inner frame.